-The information shared is limited to the child's name, address and date of birth.
-However where a parent or guardian provides their consent, other information relevant to the provision of youth support services will be shared.
-This right is transferred to the child / pupil once they reach the age 16.
+A parent/guardian can request that only their child's name, address and date of birth is passed to their local authority or provider of youth support services by informing us.
+This right is transferred to the child/student once he/she reaches the age 16.